SHARKgamestudio/AuraEngine/README.md

 # AuraEngine

-✧ Python picture encoder/decoder for NumWorks ✧
+✧ Python images encoder/decoder for NumWorks ✧

 ❱ Aura allows encoding images to Python files & decoding them on the NumWorks.
 Everything uses Python, making it a perfect solution for building programs on top of it.